Oreshnik (missile)

 Oreshnik (Орешник), is a Russian intermediate-range ballistic missile (IRBM) characterized by its reported speed exceeding 10 Mach, according to the Ukrainian military.
-Oreshnik has seen one combat use, on 21 November 2024, striking the Ukrainian city of Dnipro.
-The missile carries a multiple independently targetable reentry vehicle, previously exclusively used by nuclear weapons, equipped with six warheads, each reportedly containing submunitions.
+Oreshnik has been used in conflict 3 times, its first combat use was on 21 November 2024, striking the Ukrainian city of Dnipro.
+The missile carries multiple independently targetable reentry vehicles, previously exclusively used by nuclear weapons, equipped with six warheads, each reportedly containing submunitions.
 These have been described as highly difficult to intercept, though modern ballistic missile interceptors are designed to counter this type of system.
 Deputy Pentagon Press Secretary Sabrina Singh has identified the Oreshnik as a variant of the RS-26 Rubezh IRBM.

 History

 Development

 Oreshnik is believed to be derived from the RS-26 Rubezh IRBM, which has been test-fired five times but never entered service.
 According to experts, the Oreshnik likely removed a booster stage from the RS-26, reducing its range.
-Vladimir Putin said on 1 August 2025 that Oreshnik had entered production and service and the first batch had been delivered to the Russian troops.
+Russian president Vladimir Putin said on 1 August 2025 that Oreshnik had entered production and service and the first batch had been delivered to the Russian troops.
+The U.S. Intelligence Community has (with the benefit of hard burntime data) assessed that Oreshnik is an RS-26 according to Jeffrey Lewis of the Middlebury Institute of International Studies at Monterey, who himself assesses with fair confidence that Oreshnik is likely a two-stage RS-26 variant.
+Additionally, the combat support vehicles for the RS-26 and the Oreshnik are the same.